 - lumber (n.)

-Live Lumber; soldiers or passengers on board a ship are so called by the sailors.
+Live Lumber, soldiers or passengers on board a ship are so called by the sailors.
 [Grose, "Dictionary of the Vulgar Tongue," 1785]

 - "to move clumsily," c.
-1300, lomere, probably from a Scandinavian source (cf. dialectal Swedish loma "move slowly, walk heavily," Old Norse lami "lame"), which is perhaps from PIE root *lem- "break in pieces," with derivatives meaning "crippled," and ultimately cognate with lame (adj.).
+1300, lomere, probably from a Scandinavian source (compare dialectal Swedish loma "move slowly, walk heavily," Old Norse lami "lame"), which is perhaps from PIE root *lem- "break in pieces," with derivatives meaning "crippled," and ultimately cognate with lame (adj.).
 "Possibly two or more words may have coalesced" [OED].
-With unetymological -b- as in humble, nimble, etc. Related: Lumbered; lumbering.
+With unetymological -b- as in humble, nimble, etc. Related: Lumbered; lumbering; lumbersome.